The name Powerbridge Technologies Co. Ltd. (PBTS) should be kept on your radar - The Dwinnex

-In the latest session, Powerbridge Technologies Co.
-Ltd. (NASDAQ: PBTS) closed at $0.09 down -13.49% from its previous closing price of $0.11.
-In other words, the price has decreased by -$0.0143 from its previous closing price.
-On the day, 18296282 shares were traded.
-PBTS stock price reached its highest trading level at $0.1000 during the session, while it also had its lowest trading level at $0.0900.
+As of close of business last night, Powerbridge Technologies Co.
+Ltd.’s stock clocked out at $0.08, down -14.01% from its previous closing price of $0.09.
+In other words, the price has decreased by -$0.0131 from its previous closing price.
+On the day, 8106594 shares were traded.
+PBTS stock price reached its highest trading level at $0.0933 during the session, while it also had its lowest trading level at $0.0804.

 Sponsored